Leaderboard

 2 points

-Yes sir, that’s PGA endorsed turf.
+22. Yes sir, that’s PGA endorsed turf.
 I had that installed after I brought the work dog home because I got tired of repairing the grass every spring with 2 dogs destroying it over the winter.
 No more muddy paws coming into the house either.
 It installs over crushed lime stone/sand just like pavers and has drainage holes.
-Both dogs do their business on it and it cleans up just like grass (easier actually as it’s relatively short), however it somewhat holds odor so I hit it with a deodorizer/neutralizer every so often.2 points
+Both dogs do their business on it and it cleans up just like grass (easier actually as it’s relatively short), however it somewhat holds odor so I hit it with a deodorizer/neutralizer every so often.

 1 point